A cooperative effort of the City of Fort Collins and Colorado State University!

 Each playing card contains a helpful and fun tip about the City's various nuisance codes, neighborhood relations, and resources for off-campus students.
 Cards are distributed in dining halls during the spring semester.
 Decks are also given away in party packs and at the end of each Party Partners class.

-The Rental World is a 23-minute video that addresses issues that are commonly faced by students who move off campus for the first time.
+The Rental World is a 23-minute video that addresses issues commonly faced by students who move off campus for the first time.
 Filmed as a parody of MTV's "Real World," it traces the lives of Donnie, Elainea, Tom, Matt, and Missi as they encounter landlords, leases, police, and neighbors.
 The goal of the Rental World is to provide students with the information that they need to make a successful transition from on-campus housing into the community.
 The Rental World was produced by City of Fort Collins Cable Channel 27.
-Content areas to be covered in the video were determined by focus groups comprised of students, student leaders, Housing and Dining Services representatives, Rolland Moore West Neighborhood Network, Off-Campus Student Services, and the Neighborhood Services Office.
+Content areas to be covered in the video were determined by focus groups comprised of students, student leaders, Housing and Dining Services representatives, Rolland Moore West Neighborhood Network, Off-Campus Student Life, and the City of Fort Collins.

 E Trivia: Test Your Rental Knowledge With Some Off-Campus Trivia